-- Light straight run (LSR, distillation cut temperature of 80°C) is sent to the isomerization unit; - The rest of the naphtha stream is sent to catalytic naphtha reformer; - Refinery fuel gas that can be reused within the refinery or sold as a product since it has properties close to natural gas.
+- Light straight run (LSR, distillation cut temperature of 80°C) is sent to the isomerization unit; - The rest of the naphtha stream is sent to catalytic naphtha reformer or directly separated as a final product Naphtha; - Refinery fuel gas that can be reused within the refinery or sold as a product since it has properties close to natural gas.

-PRELIM assumes a product yield of 0.2% wt for liquid feed rate and refinery fuel gas hydrogen content of 18.36% wt.
+PRELIM assumes a product yield of 0.2%wt for liquid feed rate and refinery fuel gas hydrogen content of 18.36%wt.